easrng/firefox-install/README.md

-# firefox-update
+# firefox-install
-Updates firefox using the Mozilla.org builds
+installs Firefox from mozilla.org to ~/.local/opt and registers the .desktop file